 Once connected to the iZettle App, the mobile card reader allows small businesses to take contactless or chip and pin card payments from all the major card providers like Visa, Mastercard, American Express, Apple Pay, Google Pay and Samsung Pay via Smartphone or tablet.

 Check out our full iZettle Card Reader Review.

 8-hour battery life.

 1.75% flat rate fee per card transaction.

 Low transaction limits for private accounts.

 When it comes to cheap transaction fees, the SumUp Air Card Reader has the edge over iZettle.
 Offering one of the lowest transaction fees on the UK market (1.69%), the SumUp Air is tailored towards small businesses that process low volumes of card transactions.

-The SumUp Air is competitively priced at £29 + VAT (same price as a discounted iZettle) and accepts all major credit and debit cards via Chip & PIN, contactless payments as well as Apple Pay and Android Pay.
+The SumUp Air is competitively priced at £29 + VAT (or £19 + VAT for Cardswitcher users) and accepts all major credit and debit cards via Chip & PIN, contactless payments as well as Apple Pay and Android Pay.
 Payouts to your bank account should also be completed within 2-3 days.